-Based on an ecological model of health, the mission of this focus is to educate public health professionals to use communication and marketing as strategic tools to influence people, places, and environmental conditions in ways that advance public health objectives.
+Based on an ecological model of health, the mission of MPH@GW’s Health Communication focus area is to educate public health professionals to use communication and marketing as strategic tools to influence people, places and environmental conditions in ways that advance public health initiatives.
+This focus area is designed for people looking to develop strong communication skills and who want to collaborate with other health practitioners to lead and execute impactful public health campaigns to improve a specific geographic area or demographic.

 PubH 6056: Leadership Seminar